 Five Acres’ Community Based Specialty (CBS) Division offers several specialty programs including Deaf Services, PCIT (Parent Child Interaction Therapy), Wraparound, Foster Family Program and services at Pasadena Mental Health Center.
-While our CBS staff are able to provide traditional mental health services, we also focus on providing specialized, preventative, and early intervention services to support keeping children safely in the home, facilitate family reunification, prevent the need for out of home placements, and improve the overall quality of life for the children and families we serve.
+While our CBS staff are able to provide traditional mental health services, we also focus on providing specialized, preventative and early intervention services to keep children safely in the home, facilitate family reunification, prevent the need for out-of-home placements and improve the overall quality of life for the children and families we serve.
 CBS serves all ages, youth to adult.